arm61/arm61.github.io/_posts/2023-01-17-likelihood-sampling-ols.md

 ---

 I have recently been working on a variety of linear least squares-like problems.
-This let me to the following question:
+This led me to the following question:

 <blockquote class="var">
     How can I compare likelihood sampling and <a href="https://en.wikipedia.org/wiki/Ordinary_least_squares">ordinary least squares</a>?